Keparoo/tapntable-backend/README.md

     * Servers/Bartenders simply enter their unique pin to clock-in/create checks
     * Perhaps a token could be refreshed regulary (see option 3)
     * This would be the easiest.
 Are there potential security issues?

+2. When the manager closes a day the token is refreshed and is now ready for the next day
-2. The manager logs in to start a day
+    * This would allow an employee to log in even if a manager hasn't logged in to start the day
     * The system generates a new token and stores it locally.
     * Now that the system has been started, employees can access with their pin
     * The employee role will decide the actions of the POS and what they can do
     * It would be helpful if this could be done on one terminal and all server terminals would "logged in"
     * Could cause problems if a user with inadequate access has to start a day
-3. When the manager closes a day the token is refreshed and is now ready for the next day
-    * This would allow an employee to log in even if a manager hasn't logged in to start the day

 Update: My current thinking is to separate the idea of authenticating to the database and authenticating to the user terminals.
 Currently, the backend is set up with username/password authentication that creates a token that contains username and roleId.
 I'm thinking that the terminals can act as a "manager" and be given a manager's token.
 The interface will query a user's roleId and allow or disallow functionality based on that.
 To interact with the terminals a user has a pin.
 If a user needed to access the backend from somewhere other than a restaurant terminal, they would need to authenicate with username and password.